Pylons/waitress/docs/reverse-proxy.rst

 .. note::

-   You must also configure the Waitress server's ``trusted_proxy`` and to contain the IP address of the proxy
+   You must also configure the Waitress server's ``trusted_proxy`` to contain the IP address of the proxy.

 Using ``url_prefix`` to influence ``SCRIPT_NAME`` and ``PATH_INFO``